XLCR Alumni Association of Florida - logo

 Jeanne Powell

-Comedienne Jeanne Powell, bedecked in her Excelsior school uniform shares a light moment with Althea Brown Robinson, President of the Excelsior Alumni Association of Florida
+Comedienne Jeanne Powell, bedecked in her Excelsior school uniform, shares a light moment with Althea Brown Robinson, President of the Excelsior Alumni Association of Florida.

 Althea Brown Robinson